 But let’s take a chill pill for the duration of this Opera VPN review and try to look professional, i.e., somewhat neutral.
 Well, that doesn’t mean that we will make you believe you are holding a diamond in your hand when it is just a dirty stone.

-Since security and privacy are the most important characteristics of a reliable and useful VPN solution, only a true no logs policy follower service can pass that is armored with the best and most secure features, such as OpenVPN, (preferably but not necessarily) multiple hops, AES-256 encryption, a kill switch, and IP/DNS leak protection.
+Since security and privacy are the most important characteristics of a reliable and useful VPN solution, only a true no logs policy follower service can pass the test.
+It has to be armored with the best and most secure features, such as OpenVPN, (preferably but not necessarily) multiple hops, AES-256 encryption, a kill switch, and IP/DNS leak protection.

 Now, grab the arms of your chair because this will be a bumpy ride.

 Notorious data collector becomes flag-bearer of online privacy.

 Of course, they try to make it sound less dangerous and worrisome by adding that they assign a unique identifier to these data and “these identifiers are anonymized and cannot be linked to you as an individual person.”